Skip to content

 Watching DNS changes

-If you want you can use watch dig $MGC_SUB_DOMAIN to see the DNS switching between the two addresses
+If you want you can use watch dig echo.$KUADRANT_ZONE_ROOT_DOMAIN to see the DNS switching between the two addresses

 Follow-on Walkthroughs

-Some good follow-on walkthroughs that build on this walkthrough
+Here are some good, follow-on guides that build on this walkthrough: